agabor/docs/_includes/parse-server/push-notifications.md

 * Scheduled push is not supported

 ## API
 We support most of the sending options.
 Check the detailed doc [here]({{ site.baseUrl }}/rest/guide/#sending-options).
-Parse Server supports the following:
+MSG Server supports the following:

 * `channels` to target installations by channels
 * `where` to target installations by `ParseQuery`